Eleanor P. Sheppard: Death and legacy

 Thomas Sheppard died on December 20, 1987, just months before their 50th wedding anniversary, but Eleanor Sheppard continued to live for another four years, albeit also suffering a long illness before her death, aged 83, on March 14, 1991.
-She was survived by her daughters and grandchildren, and interred at the Forest Lawn cemetery in Richmond.

 Virginia Commonwealth University's special collections division received her papers, and the Library of Virginia has made available an audio recording of her condolences to the widow and family of the assassinated President John F. Kennedy.

 In 1976, the Richmond School Board named Overby-Sheppard Elementary School to honor her service, as well as that of Ethyl Thompson Overby, one of Richmond's first African American principals.